puncsky/system-design-and-architecture/en/68-bloom-filter.md

 title: "Bloom Filter"
 date: 2018-10-09 12:39
 comments: true
-categories: system design, data structures
+tags: [system design, data structures]
 description: A bloom filter is a data structure used to detect whether an element is in a set in a time and space efficient way.
 A query returns either "possibly in set" or "definitely not in set".
 references:
   - https://en.wikipedia.org/wiki/Bloom_filter